Custom GPT Powered AI Chatbot Trained On Your Data

 Minimalism Prevails

 It’s no secret that minimalism has been a mainstay of web design for many years (since as early as 2000).
 While this philosophy also reflects upon approaches to content and user experience, 2015 saw its application in the preeminence of flat design.
 Flat designs are firmly two-dimensional, without stylistic attempts at three-dimensionality like drop shadows and gradients.
-While some Apple users were shocked at the iOS 7 update, its flatter, more intuitive design reflected the trend away from skeuomorphism, in which digital objects are designed to represent their physical counterparts.
+While some Apple users were shocked at the iOS Device 7 update, its flatter, more intuitive design reflected the trend away from skeuomorphism, in which digital objects are designed to represent their physical counterparts.

 67